top of page

 At first glance, quaddrones appear innocuous, resembling the quadcopters readily available at electronics stores like Best Buy and Walmart, often priced at just a few hundred dollars.
 However, the world of aerial drug smuggling has evolved, with some drug traffickers employing six- and eight-motor aircraft, akin to those used in the film industry.
 These advanced quaddrones can cost upwards of $5,000 and have the capacity to carry payloads of up to 35 pounds, marking a significant shift in the tactics of drug traffickers.

-The exact number of quaddrones crossing our borders each day remains unknown, and devising effective countermeasures has proven to be an elusive challenge.
+The exact number of quaddrones crossing our borders each day remains unknown, and devising effective countermeasures has become a top priority.

-Tim Bennett, the program manager for air domain awareness at the Department of Homeland Security’s Science and Technology Directorate, underscores the magnitude of the problem, stating that quaddrones are "a new big problem that we all have to address.
+Tim Bennett, the program manager for air domain awareness at the Department of Homeland Security’s Science and Technology Directorate, underscores the magnitude of the problem, stating that quaddrones are "a new big problem that we are addressing.
 It isn't just DHS [Department of Homeland Security].
 It's across all agencies in our government and all governments in the world."

 The Dawn of a New Era